-An additional case of anthropogenic damage that emerged during the 20th century is related to the atmospheric pollution, as a result of the industrialization of Athens in mid 1950's, as well as of the unsound use of materials during the restoration on the monuments until 1933.
+Additional causes of anthropogenic damage that emerged in the 20th century are related to atmospheric pollution as a result of the industrialisation of Athens in the mid-1950s and the unsound use of materials during the restoration on the monuments before 1933.

-Both marble and steel joints (original and restoration ones) were, inevitably, exposed to heavy atmospheric pollution during the period 1955-1985, due to the rapid industrialization of Athens and the extensive use of high sulphur content fuels.
-Between 1984 and 1985, the main atmospheric pollutants according to monitoring data - were soot (elemental C), particulate matter, NO2, SO2, CO2, CO, O3, CFCs (Chloro-Fluoro-Carbons) and PANs (Peroxy-Aketyl-Nitrates).
-All these species were detected in high levels.
-The dry and wet pollutant precipitation – in the form of particulate matter and acid rain- caused extensive sulphation of the marble surface and also accelerated the corrosion rate of the steel clamps.
-Two different sub-groups of restoration clamp samples, which were collected during 1952-1954 from demolished buildings as well during interventions at the Erechtheion in 1979-1980, and examined by founding ESMA member Prof. Th.
-Skoulikides, testified to an increase of the corrosion rate be 25-30%, attributed to the industrial pollution impact [10].
+Both marble and steel joints (original and restoration) were, inevitably, exposed to heavy atmospheric pollution during the period 1955–1985 due to the rapid industrialisation of Athens and the extensive use of high sulphur content fuels.
+Between 1984 and 1985, the main atmospheric pollutants, according to the monitoring data, were soot (elemental C), particulate matter, NO2, SO2, CO2, CO, O3, CFCs (Chloro-Fluoro-Carbons) and PANs (Peroxy-Aketyl-Nitrates).
+All these species were detected at high levels.
+The dry and wet pollutant precipitation, in the form of particulate matter and acid rain, caused extensive sulphation of the marble surface and also accelerated the corrosion rate of the steel clamps.
+Two different sub-groups of restoration clamp samples, which were collected from 1952–1954 from demolished buildings and during interventions at the Erechtheion from 1979–1980, and which were examined by founding ESMA member, Prof. Skoulikides, testified to an increase in the corrosion rate of 25–30 %, attributed to the impact of industrial pollution [10].

-More recent studies involving quantitative measurements of atmospheric pollutants at the centre of Athens were published in the 1990's.
-Aerosol species (anions such as Cl-, SO42-, NO3-, NH4+ and cations including Na+, K+,Ca2+) were detected at moderate levels and gaseous pollutants (mainly HCl and HNO3 acids) were rather high [12, 13].
-Cleaner fuels and pedestrianizations in the vicinity of the Acropolis hill have significantly reduced the impact of atmospheric pollutants on the monuments since the early 2000s.
+More recent studies involving quantitative measurements of atmospheric pollutants at the centre of Athens were published in the 1990s.
+Aerosol species (anions, such as Cl-, SO42-, NO3- and NH4+, and cations, including Na+, K+ and Ca2+) were detected at moderate levels, and gaseous pollutants (mainly HCl and HNO3 acids) were rather high [12], [13].
+Cleaner fuels and pedestrianisation in the vicinity of the Acropolis hill have significantly reduced the impact of atmospheric pollutants on the monuments since the early 2000s.

-Seismic activity in the AttiCa region and finite element analysis of the Parthenon structural system response
+Seismic activity in the AttiCa region and finite element analysis of the Parthenon’s structural system response

-Greece lies on the collision between the African and the Eurasian tectonic plates, thus is a region of high seismicity.
-According to the Greek Seismic Regulation, Attica -the province were Athens is situated- is ranked in the second of four zones, in a scale of increasing seismic activity.
-Thus modern structures are designed to be able to withstand an Effective Peak Acceleration (EPA) of 0.16g, where g is the gravitational acceleration [14].
-During the last severe earthquake that hit Athens in September 1999, the Peak Ground Acceleration (PGA) recorded varied between 0.044 to 0.511g, while amplification analysis has estimated values as high as 0.7g [15].
+Greece lies on the collision plate boundary between the African and the Eurasian tectonic plates; thus, it is a region of high seismicity.
+According to the Greek Seismic Regulation, Attica, the province in which Athens is situated, is ranked in the second of four zones on a scale of increasing seismic activity.
+Thus, modern structures are designed to be able to withstand an effective peak acceleration (EPA) of 0.16 g, where g is the gravitational acceleration [14].
+During the last severe earthquake that hit Athens in September 1999, the peak ground acceleration (PGA) recorded varied between 0.044 and 0.511 g, while amplification analysis has estimated values as high as 0.7 g [15].